Toto-Kotaro-Tanaka/ms4-eagle-golf/README.md

 The template documents that have core components of html and css and are used among other html files.

 - **Admin** (`/admin`)<br>
-The admin panel, which can be created with Django project, where Admin can take control of products and other data
+The admin panel, which can be created with Django project, where Admin can take control of products and other data.

 - **CSS** & **JavaScript** (`.css` & `.js`)<br>
-CSS and JavaScript files of those HTML files are created within the same app folder
+CSS and JavaScript files of those HTML files are created within the same app folder.

 Below is the flowchart of the website to show the core relationships between the pages.
 (Most of the pages are linked to each other subject to permission)<br>